kagisearch/kagi-docs/docs/kagi/getting-started/setting-default.md

     - **Search engine:** Kagi Search
     - **Keyword:** kagi
     - **Query URL:** `https://kagi.com/search?q=%s` if you're not planning to use Kagi in private search.
 If you are, then use `https://kagi.com/search?token=TOKEN&q=%s` with the token found in your [private session tokens​](#private_session) replacing `TOKEN`.
 3. Find Kagi again in the Site Search section.
-You may have to click "Additional sites" at the bottom if you don't see it right away.
+You may have to click **Additional sites** at the bottom if you don't see it right away.
 3. Click the three dots next to the Kagi entry in the list.
 4. Click **Make default**.